elisad09/uso/README.md

-# uso
-We implement 3 sorting algorithms for integer arrays.
+# sorting algorithm for integer arrays